soapdog/firefoxos-quick-guide/simulator.md

 ## Summary

 In summary, the Firefox OS Simulator is awesome for building Firefox OS specific apps - but has some limitations if you are trying to build for a range of devices (e.g. currently, you can't emulate what Firefox OS would feel like on a tablet).

 Besides feeling awesome and empowered, by this point in the book you hopefully have a good grasp of the workflow for building apps for Firefox OS.

-In the next chapter we're going to see how you can distribute your apps to users.
+In the next chapter we'll talk about the new app manager which is the new system that Mozilla is building to debug apps.
+It has more features than using just the Firefox OS Simulator.